urbanairship/ios-gimbal-adapter/README.md

 #### Starting the adapter

 To start the adapter call:

 ```
 GimbalAdapter.shared.start("## PLACE YOUR API KEY HERE ##")
 ```

 #### Stopping the adapter

-Adapter can be stopped at anytime by calling:
+The adapter can be stopped at anytime by calling:

 ```
 GimbalAdapter.shared.stop()
 ```